knpuniversity/php-beginner-series/knpu/episode2/code-cleanup.rst

 We'll go through this process of writing code and reorganizaing it over and over again.
-Our site is measured by more than just whether or not it works: you also want your code to be easy to understand and easy to make more changes to.
+Our site is measured by more than just whether or not it works: you also want your code to be easy to understand and easy to make more changes too.

 Building great things *and* doing it well, *that's* where you're going.
-And you've just finished another episode you crazy developer you!
+And you've just finished another episode you crazy developer!
 Congrats!
 Now build something and keep learning with us.

 Seeya next time!